unfoldedcircle/core-simulator/docker/README.md

 ## Docker Compose Commands

-The setup defines `latest` images.
+The default docker-compose file uses versioned images for the Core Simulator and the Home Assistant integration.
+To use the `latest` images, uses `docker-compose-latest` configuration by adding the `-f docker-compose-latest.yml` argument.

 Check <https://hub.docker.com/u/unfoldedcircle> for new releases.
 ℹ️ Official documentation on Docker Hub will be provided later.

 ⚠️ if you are using Linux or macOS, please make sure the subdirectories `ui-env` and `upload` are world-writeable.